realA10001986/Time-Circuits-Display/README.md

 ### Connecting props by wire

 The device can tell other props about a time travel, and in essence act as a "master controller" in a setup of several props.
-It does so via IO14 (labeled "TT OUT" on Control Boards 1.3 and later).

 ![Wired connection](https://github.com/realA10001986/Time-Circuits-Display/assets/76924199/489a242d-d48a-427e-986e-1e6df154bccf)

 For detailed wiring instructions, please see the documentaton for the prop ([Flux capacitor](https://github.com/realA10001986/Flux-Capacitor/tree/main?tab=readme-ov-file#connecting-a-tcd-by-wire), [SID](https://github.com/realA10001986/SID/tree/main?tab=readme-ov-file#connecting-a-tcd-by-wire)); for DIY props, see [here](https://github.com/realA10001986/Time-Circuits-Display/blob/main/DIY/README.md#other-props).

-If external gear is connected to TT_OUT/IO14 and you want to use this control feature, check **_Control props connected by wire_** in the Config Portal.
+If external gear is connected by wire and you want to use this control feature, check **_Control props connected by wire_** in the Config Portal.

-For CircuitSetup original props connected by wire, the option **_Signal Time Travel without 5s lead_** should not be set since it skips the "acceleration phase"; however, if that option is - for some reason - set on the TCD, the respective option on the prop must be set, too.
+For CircuitSetup original props connected by wire, the option **_Signal Time Travel without 5s lead_** should not be set since it skips the "acceleration phase"; however, if that option is set on the TCD (for instance, if third-party props are connected by wire as well), the respective option on the prop must be set, too.
 If those props are connected wirelessly, this option has no effect.

 Note that a wired connection only allows for synchronized time travel sequences, no other communication takes place.
-Therefore I strongly recommend a wireless BTTFN connection, see immediately below.
+A wireless connection allows for more features, see immediately below.

 ### Connecting props wirelessly